alekseiismirnov/epixercises/Ruby-and-Rails/Week3__DB/Monday/record_store/about_the_same.md

 Contra:

 * Should be definded in a separate lib.
-  Probably it's a good idea, to make separate db layer, but I don't asked.
+  Probably it's a good idea, to make separate db layer, but I'm not asked.

 Methaprogramming or So
 ----------------------